Polymorphic Coverage Types: Type System

 Observe that \textsc{TVarBase} types the body as: $\nuut{int\ tree}{\nu = \Code{y}}$, which is not closed.
 To construct a well-formed term, we need a formula equivalent to this type that accounts for the type of \Code{y} in the current type context.
 The \textsc{TEq} rule allows us to interchange formulae that are equivalent under a given type context to ensure the well-formedness of the types constructed.
 Unlike \textsc{TSub}, it simply changes the form of a type's qualifiers, \emph{without altering} the scope of feasible behaviors under the current context.
 In this example, such an equivalent closed type, given the binding for \Code{y} in the type context under which the expression is being type-checked, would be:

-With these pieces in hand, we can see that the typing rule for \Code{match} is a straightforward adaptation of the components we have already seen, where the type of matched variable $v$ is assumed to have been strengthened by the rule \textsc{TSub} to fit the type required to take the $i$th branch $\Gamma, \overline{{y}{:}\tau_y} \covervdash d_i(\overline{{y}}) : \tau_v$.
+With these pieces in hand, we can see that the typing rule for \Code{match} is a straightforward adaptation of the components we have already seen, where the type of matched variable $v$ is assumed to have been strengthened by the rule \textsc{TSub} to fit the type required to take the $i$th branch $\Gamma, \overline{{y}{:}\tau_y} \vdash d_i(\overline{{y}}) : \tau_v$.
 We can also safely assume the type of the branch $\tau_i$ is closed under original type context $\Gamma$, relying on \textsc{TEq} to meet this requirement.
 While \textsc{TMatch} only allows for a single branch to be typechecked, applying \textsc{TMerge} allows us to reason about the coverage provided by multiple branches, which have all been typed according to this rule.

-The typing rule for recursive functions is similarly standard,\footnote{As in \textsc{TFun}, the self-reference to $f$ and the parameter of the lambda abstraction $x$ in the recursive function body must have type annotations consistent with the basic type of the \textsf{fix} expression.} with the caveat that it can only type terminating functions; since types in our language serve as witnesses to feasible executions, the result type of any recursive procedure must characterize the set of values the procedure can plausibly return.
+\cbnewadding{As in \textsc{TFun}, the typing rule for recursive functions (\textsc{TFix}) requires the types of the self-reference to $f$ and the function parameter $x$ to be explicitly given. } Since types in our language serve as witnesses to feasible executions, the result type of any recursive procedure must characterize the set of values the procedure can plausibly return.
 Thus, the \textsc{TFix} rule forces its first argument to always decrease according to some well-founded relation $\prec$.
 To see why we impose this restriction, consider the function $\S{loop}$:

-Without our termination check, this function can be assigned the type $\nuot{nat}{\top_\mathsf{nat}}{\shortrightarrow}\nuut{nat}{\nu = 3}$, despite the fact that this function never returns \Code{3}--- or any value at all!
+Without our termination check, this function can be assigned the type $\nuot{nat}{\top}\sarr\nuut{nat}{\nu = 3}$, despite the fact that this function never returns \Code{3}--- or any value at all!
 The body of this expression can be type-checked under the following type context (via \textsc{TFix} and \textsc{TFun}):

 This judgment reflects an infinitely looping execution, however.
 Indeed, the same reasoning allows us to type this function with any result type.
 Constraining \Code{loop}'s argument type to be decreasing according to $\prec$ yields the following typing obligation: